mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 This document describes the use of QUIC streams and DATAGRAMs as RTP encapsulations but does not take a position on which encapsulation an application ought to use.
 Indeed, an application can use both QUIC streams and DATAGRAM encapsulations on the same QUIC connection.
 The choice of encapsulation is left to the application developer, but it is worth noting differences that are relevant when making this choice.

-QUIC {{!RFC9000}} was initially designed to carry HTTP {{?RFC9114}} in QUIC STREAM frames, and QUIC STREAM frames provide what HTTP application developers need - for example, QUIC STREAM frames provide a stateful, connection-oriented, flow-controlled, reliable, ordered stream of bytes to an application.
-QUIC STREAM frames can be multiplexed over a single QUIC connection, using stream IDs to demultiplex incoming messages.
+QUIC {{!RFC9000}} was initially designed to carry HTTP {{?RFC9114}} in QUIC streams, and QUIC streams provide what HTTP application developers need - for example, a stateful, connection-oriented, flow-controlled, reliable, ordered stream of bytes to an application.
+QUIC streams can be multiplexed over a single QUIC connection, using stream IDs to demultiplex incoming messages.

 QUIC DATAGRAMs {{!RFC9221}} were developed as a QUIC extension, intended to support applications that do not need reliable delivery of application data.
-This extension defines two DATAGRAM frame types (one including a length field, the other not including a length field), and these DATAGRAM frames can co-exist with QUIC STREAM frames within a single QUIC connection, sharing the connection's cryptographic and authentication context, and congestion controller context.
+This extension defines two DATAGRAM frame types (one including a length field, the other not including a length field), and these DATAGRAM frames can co-exist with QUIC streams within a single QUIC connection, sharing the connection's cryptographic and authentication context, and congestion controller context.

 There is no default relative priority between DATAGRAM frames with respect to each other, and there is no default priority between DATAGRAM frames and QUIC STREAM frames.
 QUIC implementations may present an API to allow applications to assign relative priorities, but this is not mandated by the standard and might not be present in all implementations.